WonChung/The-Solar-System/README.md

 * Given a 4x4 LookAt matrix could you recover any of the original parameters, eye, at, and up just by inspecting the matrix?
 If you can extract a parameter, describe which parameter you can extract and how.
 If you cannot recover a parameter, briefly describe why?

 Based on examination of the printmatrix, you can extract the -eye from the 4th column by pure Translation single-axis movements.
 However, if a more complex transformation is performed, then the -eye becomes distorted by the rotation and then harder to see, but still gets close.

+## Acknowledgments
+This program was for a computer science class taught by Andrew Danner at Swarthmore College.
+He provided starting code.